Learn More About Alpha Lambda Delta

 If I have a Question, Whom Should I Contact?

-You may contact any of our current officers, or advisors.
-You will find our officers’ and advisors contact information listed on our webpage.
+You may contact our advisor.
+You will find our advisor’s contact information listed on our webpage.

 Where Can I Find More Information on the National Alpha Lambda Delta and our local Alpha Lambda Delta chapter?